allegro/turnilo/docs/configuration.md

            type: NUMBER
 ```

-To the `attributeOverrides` to tell Pivot that this is numeric.
+To the `attributeOverrides` to tell Swiv that this is numeric.

 You can now use `$age` in numeric expressions.
 For example you could create a dimension with the formula
 `$age / 2 + 7`.